 Originally from Mexico City, I explore themes related to colonialism and migration through functional and sculptural ceramic pieces.
 I recently started developing a new body of work influenced by the historical legacy of colonialism that lives on today and how it affects me as a Mexican living in Canada.
-In my studio practice I began to explore themes of division and segregation by asking formal questions about how objects relate to each other.
+In my studio practice I explore themes of division and segregation by asking formal questions about how objects relate to each other.
 I came to insert myself into the work through memory, history and contemplation of two different cultures.

 CV